 “I see not many venture into your hallways of knowledge here.
 Seems like such a waste that only you know the extent of knowledge locked away in here, perhaps you should consider educating the masses on what all can be gained here.”
 Gilgamesh suggested.

 Trying to contain his laughter Soba turns to face Gilgamesh for the first time.
-“I perhaps would waste my time with such an endeavor if people cared for more for truth verse satire, most of the locals would rather watch a play that has a vague stretched truth verse actually learning the details of history.
-Its my personal opinion that history has far more to teach us than the present.
+“I perhaps would waste my time with such an endeavor if people cared for more for truth over satire, but most of the locals would rather watch a play that has a vague stretched truth verse actually learning the details of history.
+Its my personal opinion that history has far more to teach us than the present.”